2004–05 Manchester United F.C. season: Pre-season and friendlies

 Manchester United played their first pre-season fixture of the 2004–05 season away to Cobh Ramblers.
 United won 2–1, through goals from Mads Timm and Kenny Cooper.

 The Reds then set off to North America for their pre-season tour, taking part in the ChampionsWorld Series.
 Their first match, played at the Soldier Field in Chicago, United States against Bayern Munich.
 After a 0–0 draw, the match went to penalties, with Bayern prevailing 4–2 in the shoot-out.
 United's next game of their pre-season tour was against Celtic at the Lincoln Financial Field.
 Chris Sutton gave Celtic an early lead with a penalty after Jonathan Spector fouled Stiliyan Petrov.
 Alan Smith equalised for United with a header from a corner kick, but Craig Beattie scored the winner for Celtic after Roy Keane lost possession.

 After the 2–1 loss against Celtic, United played their final game of the tour against Milan in New York City.
 Like the Bayern game, the game against Milan ended in a draw, after Andriy Shevchenko cancelled out Paul Scholes' early goal.
 Penalties were required, with United losing again, this time 9–8.
 The result meant that Manchester United ended their pre-season tour of the United States without a win.

 After returning to England, United played in the Vodafone Cup at Old Trafford, a four-team tournament featuring PSV, Boca Juniors and Urawa Red Diamonds.
 United played against PSV on 3 August 2004, a Mikaël Silvestre goal giving them a 1–0 win.
 Two days later, United were scheduled to play their final game, against Urawa Red Diamonds, but it was indefinitely postponed due to an electrical storm.
 Boca Juniors – who were beating PSV 1–0 on the day, before the abandonment of their match – won the tournament on a points system that awarded an extra point for each goal scored, bolstered by their 5–2 win against Urawa Red Diamonds a few days prior.

 Two days after the league campaign started, United played their final friendly, a trip to Lancashire rivals Burnley for Stan Ternent's testimonial.
-Goals from Paul Scholes, Phil Neville, and Chris Eagles secured a 3–1 win.
+Goals from Scholes, Phil Neville and Chris Eagles secured a 3–1 win.